halimath/kvlog/README.md

 ## HTTP Middleware

-`kvlog` contains a HTTP middleware that generates an access log.
-It wraps another `http.Hander` allowing you to log only requests on those handlers you are interested in.
+`kvlog` contains a HTTP middleware that generates an access log and supports adding a logger to the request's `Context`.
+The middleware is compatible with frameworks such as Chi that support `Use` but you can also use the middleware with bare `net/http`.

 ```go
 package main